Nerwyn/service-call-tile-feature/README.md

 #### Hold Time

-Hold actions are triggered by holding down on a button.
+Hold actions are triggered by holding down on a button for a defined amount of time and then releasing.
 The default amount of time is 500ms.
 You can change this by setting `hold_time` in the hold action to a different number.

 ```yaml
 type: custom:service-call